 Workers Compensation Board of Prince Edward Island

-The Workers Compensation Board works to protect Island workers and employers through the administration of the Workers Compensation Act and the Occupational Health and Safety Act.
+The WCB protects Island workers and employers through the administration of the Workers Compensation Act and the Occupational Health and Safety Act.

-The WCB is governed by a Board of Directors whose mandate is to represent the ownership of Prince Edward Islanders in overseeing the organization's performance.
-Among the Board of Directors' responsibilities are the approvals of WCB policies, budgets and assessment rates.
+The WCB is governed by a Board of Directors whose mandate is to represent the ownership of Prince Edward Islanders by providing strategic oversight and monitoring WCB performance.
+The Board of Directors' responsibilities include approving WCB policies, budgets, assessment rates, and surplus distributions, and monitoring CEO performance.

 The Board of Directors is made up of a Chair and an equal number of worker and employer representatives.
-Together, they reflect a balance of stakeholder interests in the Island's workplace compensation and safety system.
+Together, they reflect a balance of stakeholder interests in the Island's workplace safety and compensation system.

 WCB Board of Directors